Neal Ardley

 That said, with just a couple of days training before his first match, City looked much more organised in his first game.

-He said everyone would get a chance, Scott Burgess was one who took that chance and made an immediate impact after a long time in the wilderness.
+He said everyone would get a chance, Scott Burgess was one who took his chance and made an immediate impact after a long time in the wilderness.
 Some other senior players struggled to make their mark.
-Tyler Cordner was dropped and didn’t play for Ardley after mid December whilst Dipo Akinyemi suffered a couple of injuries and was often called out by Ardley in his press interviews, at times it seemed that Ardley was struggling to get him to show his explosive early season form.
+Tyler Cordner was dropped and didn’t play for Ardley after mid December and Scott Barrow, speaking on York Hospital Ball felt isolated by Ardley.
+Dipo Akinyemi suffered a couple of injuries and was often called out by Ardley in his press interviews, at times it seemed that Ardley was struggling to get him to show his explosive early season form.

-Another criticism of Ardley was his formation, both the regular changes between back 5 and back 4 and often to match up with the opposition, many of who appeared to be near world beaters in Ardley’s mind.
+Another criticism of Ardley was his formation, his regular changes between back 5 and back 4 and often to match up with the opposition.
 Having stated a preference for a back 4 on his arrival, for whatever reason (squad limitations and leaky defence included), his go to line up was a back 5.
 Meanwhile, he often noted the opposition as being near world beaters.

 February arrived with 4 home games, 3 eminently winnable, they yielded just 3 points.